shreyasvinaya/gspworkshop2025.github.io/_pages/registration.md

 ---

 #### Registration
 Registration is mandatory for attending the workshop and is open [here](https://www.oxforduniversitystores.co.uk/conferences-and-events/lady-margaret-hall/events/graph-signal-processing-workshop).
+You can register and attend the workshop without submitting an abstract.

 Registration fees:
 + Earlybird full-time enrolled student registration - £250.00